way76/terracoin/README.md

 # Announcements
 ### Do not forget step 4.
 It really means a lot to me.
-I realy appreciate it.
+I really appreciate it.
 Thanks!

 # ![Terracoin](logo.png) Terracoin Guide